shu8/Stack-Overflow-Optional-Features/README.md

 - [Always show 'Link from the web' input field when uploading an image](http://meta.stackoverflow.com/q/306888/3541881) (v1.7)
 - Show the flag outcome time when viewing your flag history (v1.7)
 - Add Scroll To Top button to the topbar (v1.7)
+- Show Helpful Flag percentage when viewing your flag history (v1.7)

 #Change Log
 - 15/01/15 - v0.2: Switched from cookies to GM setValue (thanks for idea @BrockAdams)